isntlee/Jellett-Gallery/README.md

 ### How to
-1. Clone the Horizon repository by either downloading from here or type the following command into your terminal:
+1. Clone the Jellett Gallery repository by either downloading from here or type the following command into your terminal:
     ```
     git clone https://github.com/isntlee/Jellett_Gallery
     ```